efarish/portfolio/llm/simple_rag/README.md

 ### Vector Database

 The open-source vector database Chroma is used to index the corpus.
-To simply using Chroma, the LangChain framework was used.
+To simplify using Chroma, the LangChain framework was used.

 ### Service

 A Python class manages call to an Open AI 3.5 Turbo LLM model.
-This class also manages access to the vector DB.
+LangChain was also used to access the OpenAI model.
+This class also manages access to the vector DB which is built once and then loaded from a directory after the first request.

 ### Client